rawcptr/chainrule/README.md

 A minimal automatic differentiation library in Rust, inspired by the functional, composable architecture of JAX.

 `chainrule` is an exploration of the core mechanics behind modern automatic differentiation frameworks.
 It is a project to understand and reconstruct these systems from first principles in a systems language.

-## Project Status
+## Showcase

-Experimental:

-- This project is currently in the design and early implementation phase
-- The README describes the target architecture and the API as envisioned upon completion
-- chainrule is built for learning and demonstration.
-The API is subject to breaking changes and performance is not a primary design goal.
+A showcase demonstrating the training of a [3 layer MLP on the Fashion MNIST dataset](https://github.com/rawcptr/mnist-showcase)

 ## Features